Is Mérida Mexico Near the Beach?

 The Port of Santa Maria de Sisal opened in 1810 to unload ships from Havana and then export goods from Yucatan.
 It was the first and one of the most important ports for the exportation of henequen fiber familiar as sisal.
 Once the port opened in Progresso, Sisal became a quiet, fishing village.

 If you want to visit both Celestun and Sisal, I recommend going on separate days.
-Don’t spend your valuable beach time driving to both locations.
+Don’t spend your valuable beach time driving to both locations considering Mérida Mexico near the beach.

 Best Cenotes Near Mérida